SnowyMouse/chimera/README.md

 worth answering in a readme.

 - [Will Chimera run on my system?]
-- [Can I use Chimera under a license besides GNU GPL version 3?]
+- [Can I distribute Chimera under a license besides GNU GPL version 3?]
 - [Why are my custom fonts not working?]
 - [Why does Halo's gamma setting not work when Chimera is installed?]
 - [Why is there no auto updater built into Chimera?]
 - [Why do I get an error when joining Custom Edition servers with modded maps?]
+- [Do I need to install CEnshine to fix shader issues when using Chimera?]

 ### Will Chimera run on my system?
 Short answer: If your PC uses Windows 7 or later, it'll work.
 Note